 Teaching your children how to take care of themselves, and take care of the environment simultaneously is essential to the future of our planet – and doing this from an early age is a great way to ensure your kids help to reduce carbon levels and greenhouse gases.
+Find yourself slightly unsure about what are greenhouse gases or not really certain about how we can reduce them?

 Kids are fantastic opportunists; making box-forts, toys from egg cartons and Popsicle stick people!
 Encouraging them to get creative and crafty, and reuse and recycle materials for multiple purposes will drill-in good habits for when they’re older.
 Let them loose with a box of toilet paper rolls, frayed shoestrings, cardboard boxes, toilet paper rolls, magazines, spare buttons, wine corks, broken crayons and even old clothes.